zydeon/zydeon.github.io/development/index.md

 ## Now

-Currently, I am focused on doing [research](../research) in Algorithms and Complexity Theory.
+Currently, I am focused on doing [research](../research) in Algorithms and Complexity Theory, but I also enjoy challenging myself with [HackerRank](https://hackerrank.com) problems.
-I do write some code, when I have some time to solve [HackerRank](https://hackerrank.com) challenges.

 ## Past